onefoursix/Cloudera-Impala-JDBC-Example/README.md

 [Apache Impala (Incubating)](http://www.cloudera.com/products/apache-hadoop/impala.html) is an open source, analytic MPP database for Apache Hadoop.

-This example shows how to build and run a maven-based project to execute SQL queries on Impala using JDBC
+This example shows how to build and run a Maven-based project to execute SQL queries on Impala using JDBC

 I tested using Impala 2.3.x included with [CDH 5.5.x](http://www.cloudera.com/downloads/cdh/5-5-2.html) and the [Impala JDBC Driver v2.5.30](http://www.cloudera.com/downloads/connectors/impala/jdbc/2-5-30.html)